stellar/stellar-demo-wallet/README.md

    real, but the interface will want a valid email.
 7. Click “Skip confirmation” - skipping it won't be possible in live integrations but helps the process move ahead in the demo.
+8. Select the asset you would like to provide to the anchor.
+Note that there is no real asset you actually need to provide off-chain, it's just for demonstration.
-8. Enter a number into the amount and click "Submit".
+9. Enter a number into the amount and click "Submit".
+10. If you opted to provide "USD" in the previous form, you'll be asked to confirm the exchange rate from USD to SRT.
+Select "Confirm Transaction" to continue.
-9. Leave the pop-up window open while you wait to see the deposit of SRT go through - you can close when you see “Status” is complete and you have SRT.
+11. Leave the pop-up window open while you wait to see the deposit of SRT made to your account - you can close when you see “Status” is complete and you have SRT.

 ### Demo-ing Cross-Border Payments ([SEP-31]) on Testnet